grannycart/by-sound-alone_source/full-draft-manuscript/3_Chapter.md

 "But... isn't working on submarines dangerous?"
 Cassandra wondered.
 "In general, I think I'd rather live in this hole than die in a hole in the sea."

 "It's incredibly fucking dangerous.
 I won't lie to you about that.
 But we're compensated for the danger: it pays very well, enough for us to live by our own terms.
 Enough to buy you out of your current job.
-There's also the fact that there's a limited number of people willing to go out there and carry out their lives while being encased in a steel tube and all-around surrounded by dangers and fears that would liquify the guts of most folk.
+There's also the fact that there's a limited number of people willing to go out there and carry out their lives while being encased in a steel tube and all-around surrounded by dangers and fears that would liquefy the guts of most folk.
 Submariners are an elite class, in their own filthy way."

 "Why good is wealth and freedom if you are dead though?"